-January 31, 2017-April 28, 2017 (As required under Section 211(f) of NYS Ed.
-Law)
+January 31, 2017-April 28, 2017

 This quarter saw Monroe aggressively monitor student progress, meeting with students, families and teachers to assess and create interventions.
 At this point, the school is confident it will meet 8 indicators and finds that another 8 indicators are very likely to be met.